Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/incident_handler_journal.md

 **_Entry:_** 5

-Description: In this incident investigation, I learned how to analyze a `phishing alert` for a financial services company as a `Level 1 SOC analyst`.
-The goal was to evaluate and respond to an alert involving a suspicious file download from a phishing email.
+Description: Analyzed a `phishing alert` for a financial services company as a `Level 1 SOC analyst`, to evaluate and escalete an alert involving a suspicious file download from a phishing email.

 _The key steps were:_